firatozbay/UnityLocalizationSystem/README.md

 - Video

 Should work with Unity 2017, 2018, 2019

-Supports RTL Texts such as Arabic with the use of RTLTMPro: https://github.com/mnarimani/RTLTMPro
+Support cursive RTL Texts with the use of RTLTMPro: https://github.com/mnarimani/RTLTMPro